extism/docs/docs/concepts/runtime-apis.md

 sidebar_position: 3
 ---

-The Extism `runtime` is a Rust crate, from which we [generate C headers](https://github.com/extism/extism/blob/main/runtime/extism.h) so that any language which supports a C-compatible FFI can bind functions to the runtime itself and embed Extism.
-This is how the official SDKs are created.
+The Extism runtime is implemented as a Rust crate, from which we [generate C headers](https://github.com/extism/extism/blob/main/runtime/extism.h) so that any language with a C-compatible FFI can bind functions to the runtime itself and embed Extism.
+This is how the [official SDKs](/docs/concepts/host-sdk) are created.

 If you would like to embed Extism into a language that we currently do not support, you should take a look at the header file linked above.